trdunsworth/DECCreport3/report_wk36.docx.md

 :::

-It is interesting to note that Thursday was also the busiest day of the week for fire-related calls.
-Friday followed closely behind, while Sunday and Monday were the lightest days of the week.
-Sunday had only 12 fire-related calls which is very interesting to note.
-With football season in full swing, I might have expected more fire-related calls for barbecues and get togethers on Sunday.
-There could be room to see if there are any correlations between football season and the number of service calls that arrive during the week.
-For example, if the Commanders play on a day other than Sunday, is there movement in the number of calls for that day?
+It is interesting to note that Tuesday was the busiest day of the week for fire-related calls.
+Friday was the lightest days of the week with only 16 fire-related calls.

 ::: {.cell}